ThomasPouw/Portofolio-S3/Project/Readme.md

 How the folders are structured.
 A component in Angular has the CSS/SCSS, the html, and the typescript file in one folder, while in other frameworks that would be bad practice and they would be in at least 3 other folders.
 I just like the structure more of Angular then other frameworks.

 Sadly i can not do everything i planned.
-As things like Worlds, a levelcreator and 'Roles and permissions' were put on the pile of things that i would not do.
+As things like Worlds, a levelcreator and 'Roles and Permissions' were put on the pile of things that i would not do.
 As worlds would be useless without a levelcreator and for roles and permissions i would of needed to have a machine-to-machine application.
 And because of time restrains i just could not do that.
+For the level editor it was a combination of time and not being able to get a good picture in my head of how it should look like.
+And so things like the frontend crud of sprite, levelsprite and level was removed.
+And only the R (Read) remeans.

 [Link to my frontend Code](https://github.com/ThomasPouw/TrickingEnigma-Frontend)